Every Great Leader Has a Style — What’s Yours?

 What legacy do you want to leave as a leader?

-That I developed leaders who went on to do incredible things
+That I developed leaders who went on to do incredible things.

-That people genuinely loved working for me
+That people genuinely loved working for me and felt valued.

 Your communication style with your team is mostly:

-Clear and structured — expectations, timelines, deliverables
+Clear directives: expectations, timelines, accountability.

 When delegating an important task, you: